-Implementation of recent international agreements which describe a Precautionary Approach to fisheries management will require estimating biological reference points relevant to stock production.
-These agreements refer to B{msy} and F{msy} as reference points, and these may only be estimated if one accounts for mechanisms which control population size and production including relationships between stock size and recruitment.
-Yield-per-recruit models traditionally used for groundfish and herring management in eastern Canada are not adequate for this requirement.
+Implementation of recent international agreements which describe a precautionary approach to fisheries management will require estimating biological reference points relevant to stock production.
+These agreements refer to B{msy} and F{msy} as limit reference points, and these may only be estimated if one accounts for mechanisms which control population size and production including relationships between stock size and recruitment.
+Yield per recruit models traditionally used for groundfish and herring management in eastern Canada are not adequate for this requirement.
+Attempts to relate yield per recruit to total yield by multiplying Y/R by average recruitment make a strong and unlikely implicit assumption that R/S increases as F increases (Pereiro 1992).

 There is a tendency to reject the existence of stock recruitment relationships by simple examination of scatterplots of the two variables.
 However, several factors may mask the important underlying relationship, including environmental influences on pre-recruit survival rates, reduced range of stock size induced by high Fs, and sampling variability.
-The consequences of falsely rejecting stock-recruitment relationships may be severe (e.g. reduced yield, stock collapse).
+The consequences of falsely rejecting stock recruitment relationships may be severe.